krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 - In order to delete a pipeline, you need to use the `/build/definitions/{id}` endpoint, which currently support a different `api-version` parameter when compared to the `/pipelines/{id}` endpoint used for retrieving pipelines.
 - This endpoint sets the correct `api-version` parameter needed to delete a pipeline using the `/build/definitions/{id}` endpoint (`7.2-preview.7`).

-> Currently, the `api-version` parameter is passed as an environment variable to the plugin by the related Helm chart.
+> Currently, the `api-version` parameter for BuildDefinitions is passed as an environment variable to the plugin by the related Helm chart.

 </details>